JuliaData/JuliaDB.jl/docs/src/apireference.md

 ## Saving and Loading tables

-Saving an existing `DTable` can be accomplished through the use of the `save` function.
+Saving an existing `DNDSparse` can be accomplished through the use of the `save` function.
 The `save` function has the following help string:

 ```@docs
 save
 ```

-Loading a previously saved `DTable` from disk can be accomplished through use of the `load` function.
+Loading a previously saved `DNDSparse` from disk can be accomplished through use of the `load` function.
 The `load` function has the following help string:

 ```@docs
 load
 ```

-## distributing an IndexedTable
+## distributing an NDSparse

 ```@docs
 distribute